moustakas/siena-astrophysics/research/eli/README.md

 HOW TO USE THIS CODE
 Run the name_pending code with the following command line arguments...
-- your real data file
+- your SDSS fits file
 - your mock data file
 - "--outfilename" followed by your desired outfile name